MA Economic History

-You will gain the intellectual and transferable skills that employers are looking for.
-You will learn to develop intellectually rigorous arguments, based on sound independent research and analysis.
-You will be able to compile and critically evaluate large amounts of complex and conflicting evidence, and to formulate and present your views coherently, both orally and in writing.
+You will also learn to compile and critically evaluate large amounts of complex and conflicting evidence, and to formulate and present your views coherently and cogently, both orally and in writing.

+The research and analytical skills history students develop can be used in any research-based career.
 They can also be applied to careers including journalism, museum and heritage work, public relations, the diplomatic service or teaching.

 Previous graduates have gone on to pursue a wide variety of careers, in the media, politics, civil service, heritage, law, business, and finance, to name just a few.